bluesky/scanspec/master/_sources/tutorials/graphql-service.rst.txt

 - lower: a list of lower bounds that are each present in a frame
 - midpoints: a list of midpoints that are each present in a frame
 - upper: a list of upper bounds that are each present in a frame
-- smallest-step: the smallest step between midpoints in this axis of the scan
+- smallestStep: the smallest step between midpoints in this axis of the scan

 Within lower, middle and upper:

-- string: returns the requested points as a human readable numpy formatted string
+- string: returns the requested points as a human readable truncated numpy formatted string for debugging
 - floatList: returns the requested points as a list of floats
 - b64: returns the requested points encoded into base64